siondawson/milestone-project-2/readme.md

 * 'Engage Quiz' button was moved to quiz.html so that all Javascript functionality is contained to quiz.html.

+* As 'Engage Quiz' button was moved to quiz.html placeholder text was added to question and buttons prompting user to click 'engage quiz' button.

 * Custom 404 error page - added on advice of my mentor.
 No wireframes needed for this.
 CSS styling allready in place.

 # Technologies